community funding

 our key themes

-We welcome applications for projects that meet one or more of our key themes of:
+Applications for projects must meet one of our key themes:

-To apply for any of the grants your project must be delivered in one of our patch areas, these are central Durham, east Durham and south-west Durham, we ask when completing the application form that you select which patch area your project will cover.
+To apply for any of the grants your project must be delivered in one of our patch areas, these are central Durham, east Durham and south-west Durham.
+When completing the application form, we ask that you select which patch area your project will cover.
 Please check the list on each of our grants for a breakdown of locations within each patch area.
 Note – projects can benefit people in more than one location within a patch area.

 It may be acceptable for projects to deliver outcomes in more than one neighbouring patch area but please discuss this with the Community Investment Team prior to submitting your application.